Cycle 20 Eligibility Criteria

-Please note that the Cycle 19 deadline has passed.
-The proposal submission information provided below is for reference purposes only.
+Please note that the Cycle 20 deadlines have passed.
+The proposal eligibility information provided below is for reference purposes only.

 Egyptian PIs must have full-time affiliation at an eligible Egyptian institution.